Articles

 • The message body is the content that recipients see when they open the email

-Once the test is completed, SpamAssassin assigns a score for each attribute based on their occurrence, and calculates the overall score as described above.
+Once the test is completed, SpamAssassin assigns a score for each attribute based on their occurrence and calculates the overall score as described above.
 In the next section, we’ll have a look at an example of SpamAssassin test results.

 Test complete: Your SpamAssassin results